 Migraine and tension-type headaches have some similar characteristics, but also some important differences:

-- Migraine pain is throbbing, while tension-type headache pain is often a steady ache.
+- Migraine pain is throbbing, while tension-type headache pain is often a steady and dull ache.

 - Migraine pain often affects only one side of the head, while tension-type headache pain typically affects both sides of the head.

 - Migraine pain, but not tension-type pain, worsens with head movement.

 - Migraine headaches, but not tension-type headaches, may be accompanied by moderate-to-severe nausea and vomiting.

 - Migraine headaches, but not tension-type headaches, may be accompanied by sensitivity to both light and sound.